Enema of the State: Artwork

-There are three different versions of the cover art.
+There are four different versions of the cover art.
 The first release has a red cross on the nurse's hat and a capital B in the Blink-182 logo.
 The band preferred the lower-case b in the band name, and the second version features the red cross and a lower-case b.
-In a Reddit comment on June 2, 2013, Blink-182 bassist Mark Hoppus claimed that the American Red Cross pressured the band to remove the red cross from their artwork, stating that if they did not, they would be in violation of the Geneva Conventions.
+In a Reddit comment on June 2, 2013, Blink-182 bassist Mark Hoppus stated that the American Red Cross pressured the band to remove the red cross from their artwork, stating that if they did not, they would be in violation of the Geneva Conventions.
 The band complied and, thus, the third iteration of the album cover features a plain white nurse's hat.
 This third version is the only version to bear a Parental Advisory label for profane lyrics in "Dumpweed" and "Dysentery Gary."
+A fourth version, released only in Malaysia, features edited pictures on both the front and rear covers.
+Janine's cleavage has been edited out, with her instead appearing to be wearing a red t-shirt.
+Then on the rear there have been clothes edited onto the band members.
+This version also bears the red cross on the nurse's hat.
 Hoppus said the controversy some had with the cover was exaggerated as "it is just a picture of a girl."
 Art direction for the album was headed by Tim Stedman, with Stedman and graphic designer Keith Tamashiro designing the package.
 The album cover has since been called iconic by many publications.
 In 2015, Billboard ranked the cover among the top 15 "greatest of all-time," calling it "an image that was burned into the mind of every TRL viewer, one that became instantly iconic."